alexhtruong/schedule-wizards/docs/peer_review_response.md

 Issue: Get_professor_details - In the reviews_result query, professor id is fetched.
 This is unnecessary as professor id is already known from prof_result

 Response: removed unnecessary query

+Issue: Create_professor - duplicate professors can be created if executed concurrently.
+If there’s a database constraint on name, the case with conflict isn’t necessarily handled gracefully by this route.

+Response: added try/catch block for potential duplication

+Issue: Create_review- - you update statistics columns on every call to this route.
+This keeps these entries accurate, but makes create_review more complicated and slower.
+An alternative would be to update these columns on an interval – eg once per day – using scheduled jobs.

+Response: Set up a cron job running daily that hits a newly made endpoint specifically for updating prof and course statistics